-- Apply knowledge and understanding of advanced theories, concepts and methods in relation to the functional aspects of business and management within their contextual environments and their application to management practice. - Examine and evaluate strategic and tactical business decisions in a variety of contexts and within their specialist discipline, whilst appreciating the complexity and dynamics of business and management. - Evaluate, choose and apply relevant theories, conceptual models and techniques to the solution of business and management problems. - Exhibit the development and achievement of skills in relation to communication, organisation and working with others from diverse cultures and backgrounds in a professional manner. - Demonstrate the ability to apply a range of academic and intellectual skills relevant to postgraduate level study including, information gathering, critical analysis, synthesis, problem solving, creativity, innovation and evaluation to aid business decision making. - Conduct advanced research and enquiry to further their understanding of their chosen specialism and to inform business decision making. - Originate, interpret and critically evaluate concepts, ideas and plans expressed in a variety of media, and use them in the pursuit of personally identified and formulated projects related to textile management.
+- Apply knowledge and understanding of advanced theories, concepts and methods in relation to the functional aspects of business and management within their contextual environments and their application to management practice. - Examine and evaluate strategic and tactical business decisions in a variety of contexts and within their specialist discipline, whilst appreciating the complexity and dynamics of business and management. - Choose and apply relevant theories, conceptual models and techniques to the solution of business and management problems. - Exhibit the development and achievement of skills in relation to communication, organisation and working with others from diverse cultures and backgrounds in a professional manner. - Demonstrate the ability to apply a range of academic and intellectual skills relevant to postgraduate level study including, information gathering, critical analysis, synthesis, problem solving, creativity, innovation and evaluation to aid business decision making. - Conduct advanced research and enquiry to further their understanding of their chosen specialism and to inform business decision making. - Research client requirements and scenarios for use in digital/physical representations and marketing. - Confidently apply knowledge, skills and methodologies in the discipline of study to the analysis and solution of complex design issues.